vuwgenomics/mapnet2023/_pages/index.md

 ## MapNet 2019

-MapNet2019 themes include bioinformatics, epigenetics, integrating indigenous  genomics into research and teaching, methodology advances, and ecosystem and primary sector genomics.
+MapNet2019 themes include primary sector genomics, bioinformatics, integrating indigenous genomics into research and teaching, methodology advances, and ecological & evolutionary genomics.
 The [program](https://vuwgenomics.github.io/mapnet2019.github.io/) will be updated closer to the date.

 ## Sponsors